avatar-kaleb/kalebmckelvey-site/blog/the-subtle-art-of-decision-making-take-your-decisions-to-the-next-level.md

 ### Step 2: Asking the Right Questions

+- Do I have any values or principles to live up to that make this decision easy?
 - Is this question best solved forwards or backward?
 - Is this decision on any of my "avoid" lists (like purchasing something on your credit card)
 - Have I tried to disprove my decision by using counter-arguments?